Australia Day 2026: What’s On In Newcastle, Lake Macquarie & the Hunter

 Website

-Roll out the picnic blanket on the green from 6-9.30pm on Saturday 25 January 2025 as Singleton celebrates Australia Day in true Singleton style with a night of free family fun and entertainment in the Townhead Park precinct.
-Kids can enjoy the outdoor cinema showing family friendly flick Happy Feet, free snow cones, basket weaving, face painting, slip and slide (so bring swimmers and a towel!), obstacle course, Koorioke and colouring in while adults can relax, enjoy some food, drinks and live music.
+Roll out the picnic blanket on the green from 6-9.30pm on Sunday25 January 2026 as Singleton celebrates Australia Day in true Singleton style with a night of free family fun and entertainment in the Townhead Park precinct.
+Kids can enjoy the outdoor cinema showing family friendly flick The Lego Movie, free popcorn,=, face painting, slip and slide (so bring swimmers and a towel!), jumping castle, kids craft while adults can relax, enjoy some food and drinks from food trucks and live music.

 Time: 6pm-9.30pm